 She goes to school at Penn State.
 He's a student at Ohio State.
 Rivalry aside, passion burns.
 The good kind that tells them "this is it."
 322.97 miles separate them, creating an invitation to consume copious amounts of gasoline between State College, PA and Columbus, OH.
 That's expensive.
 So, they try to save money where they can.
 Hotel bills seem like a good place to cut costs.
 When they visit each other, they sleep over in one another's apartments.
 Completely platonic, of course.
 They insist there's no other solution and there's never been any sex.
 Ever.
 That could never happen.
 They're both Christians.

 Is this OK?

-Sleeping over has been called one of the newest trends in “Christians sketchiness.”
-I’ll go with that.
-I think it’s possible to sleep over at your boyfriend’s without eventually having sex, but not probable.
+Sleeping over has been called a trend in "Christians sketchiness."
+I'll go with that.
+I think it's possible to sleep over at your boyfriend's without eventually having sex, but not probable.
 Let me tell you why.